oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 4.1
+-- Version: 4.2
--- Description: Adds a new `admissions_pdf_url` field to the -- app_settings table to store a link to a downloadable admissions form.
+-- Description: Adds `admissions_steps` to the app_settings table
+-- to allow for dynamic management of the public admissions page steps.
 -- ==================================================================

 -- Drop tables in reverse order of dependency to avoid errors